Joy (Fefe Dobson album): Promotion

-On August 27, 2009 Dobson gave a "sneak peek" of her song "Paranoia" also stating that it will be a single, but was later not featured on the album.
+On August 27, 2009, Dobson gave a "sneak peek" of her song "Paranoia" also stating that it will be a single, but was later released on the Telus version of the album.
 It was featured in the promo for the Fox series, Fringe.

 Dobson performed on a twenty city tour across Canada in March and April 2010 on Hedley's The Show Must Go...On The Road Tour.

 Critical reception

 The album received critical acclaim from both Seventeen and the website Allmusic, who gave it a rating of 4.5/5 stars.
 Matthew Chisling said: "Joy may not be such a cheerful album, but it stands to be an epic comeback for a genuinely talented pop artist who was shafted by the industry that would welcome her back with open arms, and that is definitely a joyous story".
 On the other hand, NOW gave Joy a poor review, saying "There’s a handful of good guitar-fuelled anthems, but they're grossly outnumbered by bland mid-tempo pop tunes that go nowhere.
 Maybe a mixed-race rocker chick from Scarborough is a tough thing for a major label to know how to market, but trying to turn her into a third-rate Rihanna is not the answer".